 These meetings are real confidence builders, too.
 Taking responsibility for yourself and knowing how to ask for help are two super important life skills!

 We focus a lot on the actions students can take to become better learners, and it’s important not to forget the impact their social life has on their education.
 Expanding your social circle can seem intimidating at first, but there are so many ways to do it.

 Nathan’s mom, Susan, told us that he attended a summer camp at his high school.
 “He met a lot of people before school started.
 He would go out to lunch with people after camp.
 When he started school, he knew someone in every class.”

 Before eighth grade, Frankie had the same bunch of friends.
 However, in eighth grade he developed new friendships through school and other activities, and that opened him up to building a more diverse friend group in high school.
-He’s found that this has helped with schoolwork because “there’s a big push to work with different sets of people all the time and you aren’t graded only on your work, but on your ability to work with different people.
+He found that this helped with schoolwork in high school because “there’s a big push to work with different sets of people all the time and you aren’t graded only on your work, but on your ability to work with different people.
 You have to be very open to figuring out how to get along with everyone.”